After Navy Rescue Of Sailors Adrift At Sea, The Story Gets Stranger

 "The pictures speak a thousand words," Appel told ABC.
 "It is absolutely phenomenal the amount of damage that they did to the structure of that boat.
 So that kind of help speaks for itself."

-The AP reports that Appel said she had modified the boat with six tons of fiberglass to make the hull stronger and had extended its keel to add stability.
+The AP reports that Appel said she had modified the boat with 6 tons of fiberglass to make the hull stronger and had extended its keel to add stability.

 "How do you describe the color blue to a blind man?" said Appel.
 "It's relief and elation and joy."